 March 2018: WAY Alliance was officially established as a Texas nonprofit organization.

 April 2018: The founding Board of Directors held their initial meeting.

 May 2018: WAY Alliance received its 501(c)(3) tax-exempt status from the IRS.

-April, July, and October 2019: WAY Alliance trained their first three cohorts of mentors, Match Coordinators, and Resource Coordinators and began matching youth with mentors and volunteers.
+April 2019: WAY Alliance trained their first cohort of mentors and began matching youth with mentors.